 - 2 teaspoon vanilla extract – optional

-- Remove the tray from the oven and let the granola cool.
-Add the dried fruits, nuts and seeds and store in a jar, container or Ziploc bag.
-Shake the jar, container or bag gently to mix the granola.
+- Remove the tray from the oven and let the granola cool completely.
+Add the dried fruits and store in a jar, container or Ziploc bag.
+Shake to mix the granola.

-- Eat with plain yogurt or almond yogurt and fresh fruit such as strawberries, blueberries or raspberries.
+- Eat with yogurt or nut-based yogurt and fresh fruit such as strawberries, blueberries or raspberries.
 If the granola is not sweet enough for you, drizzle a little bit of honey or maple syrup into the yogurt bowl.